anoma/taiga/book/src/deprecated/for-vampir/zk-proofs-for-vampir.md

 ## ZK proofs in a nutshell
 Zero-knowledge proofs are new cryptographic primitives leading to very useful applications.
 Two entities called *prover* and *verifier* interact.
 They both know an arithmetic circuit and the prover knows a witness for the circuit.
-It means that pluging the witness into the circuit makes the circuit consistent.
+It means that plugging the witness into the circuit makes the circuit consistent.
 The verifier computes the verifier key from the circuit, and can verify a proof using the verifier key.
 * Setting.
 The prover and the verifier know a circuit $\mathcal C$.
 The verifier key can be derived as $\text{vk} = \text{Precomputation}(\mathcal C)$.
 * Proof.
 The prover computes a proof $π$ of from the circuit $\mathcal C$ and the witness $ω$: $π = \text{Proof}(ω, \mathcal C)$.
 * Verification.
 The verifier can check the proof by computing the boolean $\text{Verify}(π, \text{vk})$.